Applying: What's Involved?

 Applications for the 10-month residential master's program are for fall term enrollment, with orientation and classes beginning in August.

-The application for admission opens September 1, and residential programs have three admissions rounds each year beginning in the fall:
+The application for admission opens in September, and the residential program has three admissions rounds each year beginning in the fall (exact dates of round deadlines for the Class of 2022 admission cycle TBA):

 Applications for blended master's program are for spring term enrollment, with on-campus classes beginning in January.
-The application opens September 1, with two admission round application deadlines:
+The application opens in September, with two admission round application deadlines (exact dates of round deadlines for the Class of 2022 admission cycle TBA):

 (Note there is no Round 2 for applications to the Blended cohort)